google/llvm-propeller/clang/docs/UsersManual.rst

      $ cd $P/bar && clang -c -funique-internal-linkage-names name_conflict.c
      $ cd $P && clang foo/name_conflict.o && bar/name_conflict.o

+**-fbasic-block-sections=[labels, all, list=<arg>, none]**

+  Controls whether Clang emits a label for each basic block.
+Further, with values "all" and "list=arg", each basic block or a subset of basic blocks can be placed in its own unique section.

+  Basic block sections allows the linker to reorder basic blocks which enables link-time optimizations like whole program inter-procedural basic block reordering.

 Profile Guided Optimization
 ---------------------------